Skip to main content

 Respect the conventions of job application writing

 You have just one page to make an impact – no more.
 Avoid using tiny fonts, such as size seven, or cramming the page with text.
-Remember, your application is just a brief presentation of you.
+Remember, your cover letter is just a brief presentation of you.
 During the interview, you can let your personality shine through, provide more depth to your professional profile, and expand on the examples in your application.